Ergodic SDEs on submanifolds and related numerical sampling schemes: Introduction

-Let us emphasize that $\Theta(x)$ in the scheme (\ref{scheme-mu1-intro}) can be evaluated by solving the ODE (\ref{phi-map-intro}) starting from $x$.
+Let us comment on the two contributions mentioned above.
+First, knowing the SDE (\ref{dynamics-1-submanifold-intro}) and the expression (\ref{generator-l-mu1-intro}) of its infinitesimal generator $\mathcal{L}$ is helpful for analysis.
+In fact, in Section~\ref{sec-numerical-scheme-mu1}, the analysis of sampling error estimate of the scheme \eqref{scheme-mu1-intro} relies on Poisson equation on $\Sigma$ related to $\mathcal{L}$ in (\ref{generator-l-mu1-intro}).
+Furthermore, (\ref{generator-l-mu1-intro}) plays a role in the work~\cite{zhang-lelievre-pathwise2018} in analyzing the approximation quality of the effective dynamics, while SDE (\ref{dynamics-1-submanifold-intro}) has been used in~\cite{non-equilibrium-2018} to study fluctuation relations and Jarzynski's equality for nonequilibrium systems.
+Second, we emphasize that $\Theta(x)$ in the scheme (\ref{scheme-mu1-intro}) can be evaluated by solving the ODE (\ref{phi-map-intro}) starting from $x$.
 Although $\Theta$ is defined as the limit when $s \rightarrow +\infty$, in many cases the computational cost is not large, due to the exponential convergence of the (gradient) flow (\ref{phi-map-intro}) to its limit, particularly for the initial state $x=x^{(l+\frac{1}{2})}$ that is close to $\Sigma$.
-Furthermore, comparing to the direct (Euler-Maruyama) discretization of SDE (\ref{dynamics-1-submanifold-intro}) which may deviate from $\Sigma$, the scheme (\ref{scheme-mu1-intro}) satisfies $x^{(l)} \in \Sigma$ for all $l \ge 0$, and it doesn't require computing the second order derivatives of the reaction coordinate $\xi$.
+Furthermore, comparing to the direct (Euler-Maruyama) discretization of SDE (\ref{dynamics-1-submanifold-intro}) which may deviate from $\Sigma$ and requires second order derivatives of $\xi$, the scheme (\ref{scheme-mu1-intro}) satisfies $x^{(l)} \in \Sigma$ for all $l \ge 0$, and it doesn't require computing the second order derivatives of $\xi$.
 Therefore, we expect the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}) is both stable and relatively easy to implement.
-Readers are referred to Remark~\ref{rmk-on-numerical-scheme} in Section~\ref{sec-numerical-scheme-mu1} and the third example in Section~\ref{sec-example} for further algorithmic discussions.
+Readers are referred to Remark~\ref{rmk-on-numerical-scheme-1}--\ref{rmk-on-numerical-scheme-about-ode} in Section~\ref{sec-numerical-scheme-mu1} and Example $1$ in Section~\ref{sec-example} for further algorithmic discussions.

-In the following, we briefly explain the approach that we will use to study Question~(Q1), as well as the idea behind the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}).
-Concerning Question~(Q1), i.e., the construction of ergodic SDEs on $\Sigma$, an important observation for us is the similarity between the expressions of the infinitesimal generator of the dynamics (\ref{dynamics-v}) and the expressions of differential operators on Riemannian manifold.
-Assuming the matrix $a$ is positive definite, we can define $g=a^{-1}$ and let $G=\mbox{det}g$. $g_{ij}$, $g^{ij}$ denote the components of the matrices $g$ and $g^{-1}$, respectively.
-Clearly, we have $g^{ij} = (g^{-1})_{ij} = a_{ij}$, $1 \le i,j \le d$.
-For smooth functions $f : \mathbb{R}^d \rightarrow \mathbb{R}$, using (\ref{overdamp-l}) we can compute
+In the following, we briefly explain the approach that we will use to study Question~(Q1), as well as the idea behind the scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}).
+Concerning Question~(Q1), we take the manifold point of view by considering $\mathbb{R}^d$ as a Riemannian manifold $\mathcal{M}=(\mathbb{R}^d, g)$ with the metric $g=a^{-1}$, defined by